tewedaj/10fastfingerscheater/README.md

 # 10fastfingerscheater
-# this code is writen for educational perpose only and also to screw with your friends hehehe
+1) this code is writen for educational perpose only and also to screw with your friends hehehe
-# you will need to ping install selenium and pytesseract
+2) you will need to pip install selenium and pytesseract
-# after you do that you will need too download the tesseract installer from https://digi.bib.uni-mannheim.de/tesseract/
+3) after you do that you will need too download the tesseract installer from https://digi.bib.uni-mannheim.de/tesseract/
-# and install it to "c:\Program Files\Tesseract-OCR\tesseract.exe" if you install it in another place you should change the directory in the code(line 2)
- functions and description:
-      function name:        LoGiN
-      function syntax:      Login(email,password)
+4) and install it to "c:\Program Files\Tesseract-OCR\tesseract.exe" if you install it in another place you should change the directory in the code(line 2) functions and description: function name:        LoGiN function syntax:      Login(email,password)